Zhenye-Na/blog/_posts/2018-09-15-build-cnn-with-mnist-from-scratch.md

 > In this post, I will introduce how to implement a Convolutional Neural Network from scratch with Numpy and training on MNIST dataset.
 >
 > *This is originally HW2 of CS598: Deep Learning at UIUC.*
->
-> If you have no access to the dataset or the full source code right now.
-Please be patient, I will make my repo "public" as soon as 2018 Fall semester ends.